FredyFalcao/P-RAD/README.md

 # hello-world
-Develop an application that works like framework for running other applications, using the same code.
+Develop an application that works like a framework for creating and running new applications, using the same code.